metagov/daostar/DAOIPs/daoip-5.md

 While eligibility and compliance flows (including KYC) are important in grants systems, we decided to not include them within the scope of the current specification.
 Similarly, we have decided not to standardize interactions with voting and payout systems, though these are also common aspects of grants.

 ## Grants systems
 A grants system represents the top-level governance or administration of a grant pool or grant program, typically identified as an organization such as a foundation or DAO.
-All organizations and entities adopting DAOIP-5, even those not deployed or organized as DAOs, MUST publish a daoURI with the additional field "grantPoolsURI" either via DAOIP-2 or through a trusted issuer via DAOIP-3.
+All organizations and entities adopting DAOIP-5, even those not deployed or organized as DAOs, MUST publish a daoURI with the additional field `grantPoolsURI` either via DAOIP-2 or through a trusted issuer via DAOIP-3.
 This bootstraps indexing and discovery of grant pools via the existing on-chain indexing infrastructure for daoURI.

 ```json
 {